The Secret of Stunning Dental Websites: Major Dos and Don'ts

 #6 Do Have An “About Us” Section

 Speaking of marketing your dental website online, there tend to be more challenges than the average business might face.
 Why?
 Every dentist knows that patients aren’t exactly lining up every morning like children at a candy store.
-In fact, dentistry requires a slightly different approach to online marketing because there exist two things which are more important than anything else when it comes to marketing in the healthcare industry: Expertise & trust.
+In fact, dentistry requires a slightly different approach to online marketing because there exist two things that are more important than anything else when it comes to marketing in the healthcare industry: Expertise & trust.

 With this in mind, building a thorough "About Us" page on your site is a "must" to set yourself apart from other practices and form an excellent first impression by making it easy for potential patients to get to know you long before you walk through the door.
 Not only can you establish credibility and earn trust from your site visitors, but you can also nurture the relationship with your existing customer base.